arangodb/spring-boot-starter/demo/README.md

 ## Single entity

-First we want to find Ned Stark again.
-But this time we don’t know the id of the persisted entity.
+First, we want to find Ned Stark again.
+But this time we don't know the id of the persisted entity.
 We start with creating a Character with the same property values as the searched one.
 Then create an `Example` instance of it with `Example.of(T)` and search for it with `findOne(Example)` from our `CharacterRepository`.